 Certain foreigners are entitled to a French pension, although the rules of the French pension system can make it complicated for some expats.

-A French pension is typically available to foreigners who live and work in France for a set number of years and meet other conditions.
-The social security system in France (Securite Sociale) is the public pension reserve fund which all employees in France are legally obligated to pay before they can claim a French pension.
-Consequently, the French pension system for foreigners living and working in France can be complex and many conditions must be met to receive a pension (la retraite).
+A French pension is typically available to foreigners who live and work in France for a set number of years.
+The social security system in France (Securite Sociale) is the public pension reserve fund that all employees in France pay into before they can claim a French pension.
+Consequently, the French pension system for foreigners is complex; foreign workers must meet many conditions before receiving a pension (la retraite).

-Find out below if you are entitled to a French pension:
+Find out below if you can claim a French pension: